Skip to main content

 Contact Unravel Support for Unravel account ID corresponding to the platform, region, and edition.

-Unravel provides two methods for secure data sharing between the customer and Unravel:
+Unravel provides two methods for secure data sharing between the customer and Unravel.
+Choose one secure sharing option based on your business needs.

-• Health Check: One-time data share from the customer to Unravel.
+• Health Check (POC): One-time data share from the customer to Unravel.

 • Snow-Share Live: Continuous data sharing from the customer to Unravel.